kayrus/gof5/README.md

 Windows version requires `powershell.exe` and doesn't support `pppd` driver.
 If gof5 cannot listen to 53 DNS port, try to comment out the `dns:` list in a config file.

+## ChromeOS

+Developer mode should be enabled, since gof5 requires root privileges.
+The binary should be placed inside the `/usr/share/oem` directory.
+Home directory in ChromeOS doesn't allow to have executables.
+`rewriteResolv` config option should be enabled.

 ## HOWTO

 ```sh